 What does a Bible have in common with sunglasses, underpants, watch, hair and a Piano?
 All of this belonged to one of the most popular American singers of the 20th century, Elvis Presley.
 While the rest have already been spoken about, the Bible that once belonged to the King of Rock and Roll has grabbed our attention as it has fetched £59,000 ($94,000) at auction in Greater Manchester.
-The 1,600 page book contains handwritten notes by Presley and was given to him by his Uncle Vester and Aunt Clettes for his first Christmas at his Graceland home in 1957.
-Auction site also states that it was Elvis Presley’s most precious book throughout his life from Christmas 1957 to that final day on 16th August 1977 and he read and wrote in this Holy Bible over many years.
+The 1,600-page book contained handwritten notes by Presley and was given to him by his Uncle Vester and Aunt Celletes for his first Christmas at his Graceland home in 1957.
+The auction site also states that it was Elvis Presley’s most precious book throughout his life from Christmas 1957 to that final day on 16th August 1977, and he read and wrote in this Holy Bible over many years.
 Though it was estimated to fetch about £25,000, the holy book sold for more than double its value.

 [Omegaauctions and BBC]